 - What can the organization receive in return?
-Organizations who give out grants do not do it simply for the sake of kindness.
-That might be part of it, but they also do it because they'll receive something in return-- most often, advertising.
+Organizations that give out grants do not do it simply for the sake of kindness.
+That might be part of it, but they also do it because they'll receive something in return– most often, advertising.
 You might put their name on your web site, in your newsletter, and/or in your concert program.

 And once you receive the grant…

 - Thank and recognize the organization.
 First, upon receiving the grant, it is important to send a thank-you note or letter.
 Then, you might recognize the board members of the organization by inviting them to performances, assemblies, or even a class.
 They might not be able to come but will appreciate the sentiment.
 And if they can come, it's a wonderful way to show them how much you and your students benefited from the grant.